About Viruses and Virus Protection at BC

 How does a computer get a virus?

-The most common way of getting a virus is from an email attachment (a file connected to an email message).
+The most common way of getting a virus is from an email attachment.
 Attachments can be Word files, Excel files, JPGs, GIFs, or any type of file, even small computer programs.
 The virus starts its work when you open and run these attached files.
 Learn how to prevent getting an email virus.

 The other way to get a virus is from a file.
 An infected file used on a "clean" computer infects that computer.
 Please scan your files or disks for viruses before sharing them with others.
 Learn how to scan your computer or disks for viruses using: